 Vascular surgery is the medical specialty dedicated to the treatment of arteries, veins and lymphatics.
 You may notice bulging veins, spider veins, pain with walking, pain at night, leg swelling with or without skin discoloration, or a non-healing wound.
 What you may not realize when you make an appointment, is that it’s not only your veins that you want evaluated, it’s also the circulation in your legs, arteries and veins, as well as lymphatics.
 Since arteries, veins and lymphatics are all considered part of the circulation system, any of these systems could factor into the problem.
 As can the heart.

 Over the past 10 years, many vein centers have opened in Houston.
 A vascular surgeon operates Texas Vein and Cosmetic Specialists.
 This is important, because a vascular surgeon will be able to evaluate your symptoms, and determine if your problems are arterial, venous, lymphatic, or a combination, and whether you are a candidate for the procedures performed in the vein clinic.
 Only a vascular surgeon has the clinical knowledge, experience and clinical judgment to determine your best course of therapy.
-Dr. Bardwil will evaluate your veins, as well as your arterial circulation.
+Dr. Bardwil who is also a blood circulation specialist, will evaluate your veins, as well as your arterial circulation.
 He also treats venous ulcers, non-healing leg wounds, and lymphedema.
 Dr. Bardwil has over 25 years experience and operates one of the most established vein clinics in Houston.

 Photoplethysmography is a non-invasive study in which a sensor is placed on the surface of the skin, and the time it takes to refill veins is measured after the foot is moved up and down to move the blood from the calf veins.
 This is useful in identifying vein problems and can be a complement to the venous duplex ultrasound.

 The study Dr. Bardwil uses to assist in evaluating arteries is called a PVR or Doppler segmental pressure study.
 A PVR study is a non-invasive vascular test in which blood pressure cuffs and a Doppler transducer are used to obtain information about arterial blood flow in the arms and legs.
 Non-invasive means the procedure does not require the use of needles, dyes or radiation.
-The blood pressure cuffs are place on specified area of the leg.
+The blood pressure cuffs are placed on specified area of the leg.
 The Doppler transducers are used to identify the pulse.
 Blood pressure measurements are used to determine the presence, severity and general location of peripheral arterial disease.